|

 - In a window that shows drives, folders, and files, the pane on the left

 that shows the folder tree.
-In Windows Vista this pane also shows Favorite
+In recent versions of Windows, this pane also shows Favorite

 Links at the top.
 Files are not shown in the Navigation pane.